Our Experienced Divorce Lawyers Understand Your Case

 The privilege of confidentiality (also called “attorney-client privilege”) prohibits disclosure of any information, whether spoken or written, between the attorney and the client, so long as the information was meant to be confidential.
 For example, if you tell your divorce lawyer that you are having an affair, your lawyer cannot tell your spouse or spouse’s lawyer.

 Privileged communications also include all correspondence or documents from your attorney/staff to you, and vice versa (e.g., information sheets you prepare for us), as well as all telephone conversations and in-person conferences between you and your attorney and staff.

 About The Wright Firm LLP

 The Wright Firm, L.L.P., serves clients in Dallas County, Collin County, Denton County, Tarrant County, and surrounding areas.
-The firm specializes in Divorce, Family Law, Estate Planning, Probate, Bankruptcy, Business, and Criminal defense.
+The firm specializes in Divorce, Family Law, Estate Planning, Probate, Business, and Criminal defense.
 The Wright Firm, L.L.P., is positioned to provide a personalized, local, and experienced approach to each client’s needs.
 Contact us today.